wkeeling/selenium-wire/README.rst

 If a header already exists in a request it will be overwritten by the one in the dictionary.
 Header names are case-insensitive.

-For response headers, just prefix the header name with ``response:``.
+For response headers, just prefix the header name with ``response:``

 .. code:: python